-The Company obtained the right of use of real estate located in South San Francisco, California, in June 2015 that terminates on April 30, 2020, with a five-year extension option.
+The Company obtained the right of use of real estate located in South San Francisco, California, in June 2015 that was scheduled to terminate on April 30, 2020, with a five-year extension option that the Company exercised in July 2019, extending the lease until April 30, 2025.
 The Company also obtained, via the Merger, the right of use of facilities located in Alpharetta, Georgia, in February 2018 that terminates on February 28, 2021, with no extension option.
 These facilities were subleased for the remainder of the lease term effective November 30, 2018.
-In addition, the Company obtained the right of use of facilities located in South San Francisco, California, under three leases that terminate on August 31, 2019, with no extension options, and the right of use of equipment under three leases that terminate between July 2019 and September 2021.
+In addition, the Company obtained the right of use of three facilities located in South San Francisco, California, under two leases that terminate on July 31, 2021 and one lease that terminates on November 30, 2019, with no extension options, and the right of use of equipment under three leases that terminate between October 2019 and September 2021.

-As of June 30, 2019, the weighted average discount rate for operating leases with initial terms of more than one year was 10.5% and the weighted average remaining term of these leases was 1.32 years.
+As of September 30, 2019, the weighted average discount rate for operating leases with initial terms of more than one year was 10.53% and the weighted average remaining term of these leases was 3.82 years.
 Discount rates were determined using the Company's marginal rate of borrowing at the time each lease was executed or extended.

-The following table summarizes the Company's undiscounted cash payment obligations for its operating lease liabilities with initial terms of more than twelve months as of June 30, 2019 (in thousands):
+The following table summarizes the Company's undiscounted cash payment obligations for its operating lease liabilities with initial terms of more than twelve months as of September 30, 2019 (in thousands):